Rogengell/EF-Database/README.md

 3. Install nuget packages entityframewarkCore , design, sqlServer, tool
 4. Create an appsetting file (where the connection is stored)
 5. Data folder
-    a.
-ECDbcontext.cs file
+    - ECDbcontext.cs file
-        i.
-Handles connection
+        - Handles connection
-        ii.
-Handles tables setup
+        - Handles tables setup
-    b.
-ECDbContextFactory.cs file
+    - ECDbContextFactory.cs file
-        i.
-Sets up where and how to connect
+        - Sets up where and how to connect
 6. In the main / Program.cs file
-    a.
-It loads the json file appsettings
+    - It loads the json file appsettings
-    b.
-Setup the whole db and connection
+    - Setup the whole db and connection
-    c.
-Checker if instance exists if exists it start with the migration
+    - Checker if instance exists if exists it start with the migration
 7. Model folder
-    a.
-Products.cs
+    - Products.cs
-        i.
-Is a model class
+        - Is a model class
-        ii.
-Her we configure the table layout iii.
-Declare the context of the columns
+        - Her we configure the table layout
+        - Declare the context of the columns
 8. After all is setup properly we can run the command dotnet ef migrations add < InitialCreate >
 9. The last step is to run the dotnet ef database update this will update to the newest migration version and the previously not executed migrations

 ## [Migrate to Categories](https://github.com/Rogengell/EF-Database/tree/add-categories)
 1. Model folder
-    a.
-Products.cs
+    - Products.cs
-        i.
-Add Categories connection
+        - Add Categories connection
-    b.
-Categories.cs
+    - Categories.cs
-        i.
-Is a model class
+        - Is a model class
-        ii.
-Her we configure the table layout iii.
-Declare the context of the columns iiii. add product connection
+        - Her we configure the table layout
+        - Declare the context of the columns
+        - add product connection
 2. After all is setup properly we can run the command dotnet ef migrations add < CategorisAndKey >
 3. The last step is to run the dotnet ef database update this will update to the newest migration version and the previously not executed migrations

 ## [Migrate to Product Ratings](https://github.com/Rogengell/EF-Database/tree/add-ratings)
 1. Model folder
-    a.
-Products.cs
+    - Products.cs
-        i.    add ProductRatings connection
+        - add ProductRatings connection
-    b.
-ProducktRatings.cs
+    - ProducktRatings.cs
-        i.
-Is a model class
+        - Is a model class
-        ii.
-Her we configure the table layout iii.
-Declare the context of the columns iiii. add product connection
+        - Her we configure the table layout
+        - Declare the context of the columns
+        - add product connection
 2. After all is setup properly we can run the command dotnet ef migrations add < ProducktRating >
 3. The last step is to run the dotnet ef database update this will update to the newest migration version and the previously not executed migrations